danforbes/substrate-wiki/Governance.md

 There is no particular voting period for a seat but rather a continuous election process.
 All stakeholders are free to signal their approval (or not) of any of the registered candidates.
 As a seat becomes free, a tally is taken to find the most approved candidate, by total stake, and the seat becomes theirs.
 Members can be removed early only by a referendum.

 After an election happens, all unsuccessful candidates except for a number of runners-up are removed along with their approvals.
-Runners-up get to stay on (along with their approvals) ready for the next election.
+Runners-up get to stay on (along with their approvals) ready for the next tally.

 The council is called upon for one main task of governance: proposing sensible referenda.
 For a referendum to be proposed by the council, a strict majority of members must be in favour, with no member exercising a veto.
 Vetos may be exercised only once by a member for any single proposal; if, after a cool-down period, the proposal is resubmitted, they may not veto it a second time.